 The bridge truly is the heart of an acoustic guitar.
-Typically made from a piece of ebony or rosewood, it is glued to the guitars top where it serves several critical functions for the instrument.
+Typically made from a piece of wood such as ebony or rosewood, it is glued to the guitar’s top, where it serves several critical functions.

 When Does A Lifting Bridge Become A Problem?

-While this may not sound like a big deal at the moment, it is potentially affecting the volume and tone of the instrument, and may eventually warp the top or progress to the point of complete bridge failure.
+While a small lift may not seem like a big deal at first, it can potentially affect the volume and tone of the instrument.
+If left unchecked, it may eventually warp the top, or progress to the point of complete bridge failure.

-The bridge pictured is from a Taylor 914ce.
+The bridge pictured is from a Taylor 914CE that came into the shop for warranty service.
 A business card fits pretty far underneath the bass side corner.
 It was the same on the treble side.
-As a general rule, if a piece of receipt paper can fit further than 1/16″ under any one part of the bridge, it is due for repair.
-If paper fits under in multiple locations, regardless of depth, its also best to repair now.
-This one was a no brainer, it needs to be fixed now!
+As a general rule, if a piece of paper can fit further than about 1/16″ under any one part of the bridge, it is due for repair.
+If paper fits under in multiple locations, regardless of depth, it’s also best to repair.

 If the bridge is up, it needs to be removed so that the problem can be fixed before it is reglued.